what is a pesticide?

 Herbicides are, by far, the most commonly applied pesticide followed by insecticides, fungicides, and rodenticides.

 are pesticides used in organic land management?

 Non-organic farms spray toxic persistent pesticides and herbicides to keep pests at bay, and many of these chemicals are proving to be harmful to pollinators and other wildlife, as well as to human health.
 They break down very slowly, remaining in our soil, water and air.
 Some can continue to cause damage for decades after they are first used.

 Organic practices strictly forbid the use of toxic persistent pesticides.
 Organic farmers rely on techniques that promote ecological balance on the farm, such as cover cropping, crop rotations, planting buffers and hedgerows, and building soil health, to keep pests and diseases in check.
-Organic farmers can only use pesticides as a last resort, and even then they are limited to a small number of pesticides that have been reviewed by the National Organic Standards Board and been found to have little to no risk to human health or the environment.
+Organic farmers can only use approved pesticides as part of an organic ecological systems approach.
+They are limited to a small number of pesticides that have been reviewed by the National Organic Standards Board and been found to have little to no risk to human health or the environment.
 Conventional farmers have access to roughly 900 different synthetic pesticides, whereas organic farmers are permitted to use 25.
 Organic farmers are also allowed to use naturally occurring (non-synthetic) pesticides, but again only if these materials are confirmed to be low-risk for human health or the environment.

 Toxic persistent pesticides are not used in any of the StonyFIELDS Initiative Fields.

 types of pesticides

 Which herbicides are most commonly applied on playing ground fields?